Nybrogade 24: Jørgen Peter Bech and the new building

 Bech was the maternal grandfather of the writer Wilhelm Bergsøe.
 Bergsøe often visited the house on Sundays and in holidays and has described his grandfather's home in Nybrogade in De forbistrede børn.

 Henriette Holck (née Lund) rented the ground floor of the building when her husband Carl Christian Holck died in 1816.
 She and her husband had for a while lived in Tunis where the husband served as Danish consul.
-Henriette Molck moved in 1823.
+Henriette Holck moved in 1823.
 Her husband's cousin Jacob Elias Holck (1776-1842) rented the ground-floor apartment from 1831 until his death in 1842.